 Sol Duc Hot Springs Resorts have hot spring pools, whereas the Log Cabin Resort and Lake Crescent Lodge have the most amazing views of the mountains and skies painted in all the shades of sunset.

 5. Leavenworth Ski Hill

 Leavenworth Ski Hill features two well-kept ski hills that are serviced by rope tows.

-The Leavenworth Winter Sports Club offers 26 kms of tracks along with skating lanes spread over four areas of Leavenworth, each offering something challenging depending on your skill levels.
+The Leavenworth Winter Sports Club offers 26 km of tracks along with skating lanes spread over four areas of Leavenworth, each offering something challenging depending on your skill levels.

-You can also enjoy the 5 km long Snowshoe adventure trail to take in all the mesmerizing beauty around you, or go for an adrenaline pumping 27 metre ski jump.
+You can also enjoy the 5 km long Snowshoe adventure trail to take in all the mesmerizing beauty around you or go for an adrenaline-pumping 27-meter ski jump.

 - Distance: 118 miles from Seattle